Tutorial: Create calculated columns in Power BI Desktop

 This tutorial is intended for Power BI users already familiar with using Power BI Desktop to create more advanced models.
 You should already know how to use Get Data and the Power Query Editor to import data, work with multiple related tables, and add fields to the Report canvas.
 If you’re new to Power BI Desktop, be sure to check out Getting Started with Power BI Desktop.

 The tutorial uses the Contoso Sales Sample for Power BI Desktop, the same sample used for the Create your own measures in Power BI Desktop tutorial.
-This sales data from the fictitious company Contoso, Inc. was imported from a database, so you won’t be able to connect to the data source or view it in the Power Query Editor.
+This sales data from the fictitious company Contoso, Inc. was imported from a database.
+You won’t be able to connect to the data source or view it in the Power Query Editor.
 Download and extract the file on your own computer, and then open it in Power BI Desktop.

 Create a calculated column with values from related tables

-To create your new column in the ProductSubcategory table, right-click or select the ellipsis ... next to ProductSubcategory in the Fields pane, and select New column from the menu.
+To create your new column in the ProductSubcategory table, right-click or select the ellipsis ... next to ProductSubcategory in the Fields pane, and choose New column from the menu.

-When you select New column, the Formula bar appears along the top of the Report canvas, ready for you to name your column and enter a DAX formula.
+When you choose New column, the Formula bar appears along the top of the Report canvas, ready for you to name your column and enter a DAX formula.

 You want the values in your new column to start with the name in the ProductCategory field.
 Because this column is in a different but related table, you can use the RELATED function to help you get it.